 If you start looking at your application and see that you cannot limit the number of items that need to be downloaded it might be good to see if you can use a CDN to deliver a few of the assets that are coming in as part of the main HTTP Request.
 This way you can get 4-8 items coming from the CDN & 4-8 items coming from your web-server at the exact same moment.
 This can help improve relative performance greatly.

 Static File Expiration

 Another item that you can see with both Fiddler & Google PageSpeed would be cases where static file assets are missing a cache time definition.
-In these cases the files must be downloaded at each request and the users cache on their local machines cannot be used to optimize the page loading process.
-Google PageSpeed will call attention to this, and Fiddler will show no cache expiration value.
-The fix is most likely very simple, for ASP.NET it is as simple as adding 3 lines to the web.config and can result in major improvement for subsequent page loads and will reduce load on your web-server greatly.
+In these cases, the files must be downloaded at each request and the user's cache on their local machines cannot be used to optimize the page loading process.
+Google PageSpeed will call attention to this, and Fiddler will show no-cache expiration value.
+The fix is most likely very simple, for ASP.NET it is as simple as adding 3 lines to the web.config and can result in major improvement for subsequent page loads and will reduce the load on your web-server greatly.

 With a better understanding of how HTML pages are loaded, we were able to take a look into a few key areas of potential performance impact and discussed a few options for mitigation of performance issues.
 I might do a follow-up post with details on how to use Fiddler if desired.
 Feel free to share your comments below!